 The basic financial statements of Antelope Valley Air Quality Management District (the District) include the accounts of all its operations.
 The Antelope Valley Air Quality Management District was created pursuant to Health and Safety Code Section 40106 and became operational on July 1, 1997.
 The District has the primary responsibility for the control of air pollution from all sources other than vehicles within its jurisdiction.
-The Antelope Valley Air Quality Management District contracted with the Mojave Desert Air Quality Management District to provide air pollution control services for all aspects of administration and operation.
+The Antelope Valley Air Quality Management District to provide air pollution control services for all aspects of administration and operation.